 Treatment of use-limited resources with limited number of hours or start ups

 Use-limited resources accommodated in MRTU Release 1 are those with Energy (MWh) limitations.
 This issue would explore how to incorporate software capability to accommodate other types of use limitation, including limitation on the number of hours of usage, or the number of start-ups a resource may be used for, during the scheduling horizon.
-Such an evaluation would also consider whether alternatives exist for this type of functionality, since the combination of start-up time, minimum run time, and minimum down time will inherently limit the number of start-ups for a resource during a day, and the incurrence of start-up costs can cause the market optimization to minimize the number of start-ups per day.Start Up Energy Considered as Instructed Energy During Dispatch
+Such an evaluation would also consider whether alternatives exist for this type of functionality, since the combination of start-up time, minimum run time, and minimum down time will inherently limit the number of start-ups for a resource during a day, and the incurrence of start-up costs can cause the market optimization to minimize the number of start-ups per day.

+Subject to Ranking

+Start Up Energy Considered as Instructed Energy During Dispatch

 The current MRTU design (Release 1) will not explicitly recognize the time lapse from unit synchronization to operations at its minimum stable operating unit.
 Any Start Up Energy, i.e., energy produced during the time interval from synchronization to minimum load, is assumed to be uninstructed deviation.
 This issue would explore how Start-up Energy might be considered as instructed energy during the dispatch process.
-Various stakeholders have suggested that some resources may take time to ramp to minimum load, and that better recognition of this start-up ramp would better reflect the imbalance energy needs and reduce uninstructed deviations during resource start-up.Automation of sub-LAP adjustments in step 3 of LAP clearing validation
+Various stakeholders have suggested that some resources may take time to ramp to minimum load, and that better recognition of this start-up ramp would better reflect the imbalance energy needs and reduce uninstructed deviations during resource start-up.

+Subject to Ranking

+Automation of sub-LAP adjustments in step 3 of LAP clearing validation

 As explained in the MRTU Tariff and testimonies, the LAP clearing procedure recommended by LECG and incorporated in MTU Release 1, may under some rare conditions result in unintended inefficiencies.
 A three-step process was suggested to deal with such rare situations.
 The third step in this process involves “softening” the constraints imposed by fixed LAP Load Distribution Factors (LDFs) and allowing independent adjustment of nodal loads.
 A manual process in MRTU Release 1 will accomplish this step.
 The issue here is to automate this step in the post Release 1 MRTU software.

+Subject to Ranking

 Increase in Number of LAP Zones

 FERC’s 9/21/06 Order on MRTU found that the CAISO’s approach to calculating and settling energy charges for load based upon three LAP zones provides a reasonable and simplified approach for introducing LMP pricing, while minimizing its impact on load.
 The Order recognized that some areas could experience higher prices under a nodal model, thus making it desirable to soften the distributional impacts of LMP, and also recognized that LMP could create an economic hardship on entities located in load pockets.
 Accordingly, FERC approved the CAISO’s proposal of three major LAP zones as an acceptable starting point.
 However, the Order directs the CAISO (Paragraph 611) to increase the number of LAP zones for Release 2, to provide more accurate price signals and assist participants in the hedging of congestion charges.